Undergraduate Academic Information

 The Lasell College Center for Community-Based Learning provides support and opportunities for students, faculty, staff, and community organizations to engage in mutually beneficial projects to help drive the College's mission of civic engagement.
 Community involvement deepens academic learning; promotes values of citizenship; provides practical, project-focused experience; and develops initiatives that make a direct and lasting contribution to local communities and society.
 The Center works with students and faculty to design and implement community service-learning projects as an integral component of the connected learning philosophy at Lasell College, and the Center provides service leadership training across campus to help students increase their communication effectiveness, understanding of diversity, self-awareness, accountability, and ability to meet challenges with creativity and resourcefulness.

 Students and faculty engage in a wide range of service including: tutoring in public schools, supporting agencies serving victims of domestic violence; providing tax assistance for Greater Boston residents; building and/or renovating low-income homes in the United States and Mexico; becoming stewards of the environment both locally and in Ecuador; mentoring underserved youth; providing service through fashion; visiting with the elderly; promoting voter registration; and raising awareness and resources for pressing local and global issues such as health pandemics, poverty, and natural disasters.
-Important on-going programs include: after-school literacy and math tutoring (America Reads & Counts), an Alternative Spring Break focused on hunger and poverty relief, early college awareness mentoring (A.C.E.S.), and mentoring for children affected by domestic violence.
+Important on-going programs include: literacy and math tutoring (America Reads & Counts), an Alternative Spring Break focused on addressing community needs in a selected state, early college awareness mentoring, and mentoring for children affected by domestic violence.

-The Lasell College Fall and Spring Connected Learning Symposia include presentations, displays, exhibitions, and performances involving both traditional Lasell and Lasell Village students.
+The Lasell College Fall and Spring Connected Learning Symposia include presentations, displays, exhibitions, and performances by Lasell students.
 Launched in the Spring of 2002, the Symposia showcase students' academic work within a connected learning environment.
 These end-of-semester events gather the Lasell community in celebration of the collaborative accomplishments of students and faculty, helping to further establish the relevance of teaching and learning beyond the walls of the classroom.
-The week-long Spring symposium culminates with Runway, undergraduate and senior fashion shows.
+The week-long Spring symposium culminates with Project Runway, the undergraduate and senior fashion shows.

-Course Numbers.
-The numbering system used to identify the course offerings described hereafter is based on a division into the following levels:
+The numbering system used to identify the course offerings described in this catalog is based on a division into the following levels:

-100 Introductory courses, survey courses, Core Curriculum Courses; only courses numbered 101 or higher are counted toward the student's degree, either as requirements or electives
+100 Introductory courses, survey courses; only courses numbered 101 or higher are counted toward the student's degree, either as requirements or electives

-200 Secondary level courses focusing on specific genres or periods, application of theory courses, and associate degree internships
+200 Secondary level courses focusing on specific genres or periods; application of theory courses

 300 Advanced level courses emphasizing synthesis of information based on broader foundations and applications of knowledge